About us

 Recruit and train

 To recruit, train, support and deploy volunteer workers to assist in the delivery of our aims.
-We have years of experience effectively supporting placement counsellors and qualified volunteers to enhance skills and competences.
+We have years of experience effectively supporting placement counsellors, qualified counselling volunteers and recovery volunteers to enhance skills and competences.

 Two people having an informal work meeting.